osls/code-layout/README.md

 - Uses a `Colemak`-like character layout, which is pretty popular.
 - Good for `Vim` users, `LHJK` are put together.
 - Very little lateral motion.
+- Only a couple of keys move between hands for typists come from `QWERTY`.
 - Be much more ergonomic than `QWERTY` (and many other layouts).
 - Common key bindings still can be done on the left hand.
 - Be friendly to both matrix keyboard and standard keyboard.